 As Rhode Island’s leading free-enterprise public policy research and advocacy organization, our Center is nonprofit and nonpartisan.
 The Center is dedicated to providing concerned citizens, the media, and public officials with empirical research data, while also advancing market-based solutions to major public policy issues in the state.

 Balancing the debate, changing hearts and minds, and building a growing network of people who are informed and passionate about ideas that empower real families to raise their quality of life … are the vital roles that the Center for Freedom will play in the Ocean State!

 Our Center is a proud member of the State Policy Network, a national group of state-based think-tanks fighting to help make government work for all Rhode Islanders, not just the special interest few.

 Freedom is not just a catch phrase.
-Firm in our belief that freedom is indispensible to our well-being and prosperity, our Center will promote public policy solutions that will restore competitiveness to our state and change lives for the better, including:
+Firm in our belief that freedom is indispensable to our well-being and prosperity, our Center will promote public policy solutions that will restore competitiveness to our state and change lives for the better, including: